NubPaws/KNearestNeighbors/README.md

 We've created a `DefaultIO` interface that can read and write into different stream like objects. `StandardIO` extends the `DefaultIO` class and allows us to write into the standard output and read from the standard input.
 The `SocketIO` also extends the `DefaultIO` and allows us to write to a client connection and read from a client connect - in general it allows us to read and write between any two sockets, but in this specific implementation we are only writing to the client and reading from it.

 ## Commands && Command Line Interface
 We have implemented a `Command` base class to allow us to execute different commands that communicate between the client and the server.
-There is a seperate class for one of each of the commands that are available for the user to choose.
+There is a separate class for one of each of the commands that are available for the user to choose.
 The commands are `UploadFileCommand`, `AlgorithmSettingsCommand`, `ClassifyDataCommand`, `DisplayResultsCommand`, and `DownloadResultsCommand`.
-Then the `CommandLineInterface`, shortend as CLI, handles calling the proper command based on the input that was received from the user, passing it the proper arguments using polymorphism.
+Then the `CommandLineInterface`, shortened as CLI, handles calling the proper command based on the input that was received from the user, passing it the proper arguments using polymorphism.

 ## Threads && Thead Pool Implementation
-The fifth command has been made to execute on the seperate thread.
+The fifth command has been made to execute on the separate thread.
 For the server, in order to handle multiple clients at once, a `ThreadPool` class was made that stores the jobs that are needed to be done in a queue and executes them up to a max number of available threads.
 Each job is a client connect that needs to be handled.
 That way multiple clients can talk to the server at once, each has their own instance of a CLI.
 That way the data in the application is sort of seperated.
 This will enable us to not experience starvation, deadlocking and other problems that can appear when working with threads.

 ## Folder Structure Changes